 ADATA Nobility N005 Pro 64GB Flash Drive.

 Kingston DataTraveler HyperX 3.0 64 GB

 We perform each test multiple times to ensure that abnormalities don’t enter into the test results.

 First we copied a folder containing 12 MKV files, totaling 8GB in size.
-We copied them to and from each of the drives via an internal SATA 6Gbps based Memoright 240GB SSD.
+We copied them to and from each of the drives via an internal sata based Memoright 240GB SSD.

 The drive delivers good results when it comes to the read test, averaging around 95 MB/s.
 The write speed is quite slow however, at 24 MB/s.